Treme Neighbourhood Tour

 - 8/10 | 5 Bewertungen

 Discover the history of the oldest African American neighborhood in the United States on this tour of the Treme neighborhood in New Orleans.
-Stroll through tree-lined streets where Jazz was born, and see the famous Louis Armstrong Park and Congo Square.
+You'll explore tree-lined streets where Jazz was born, seeing Louis Armstrong Park and Congo Square.

 Treme Neighbourhood Tour

-At the scheduled time, we'll meet at 718 N Rampart St to begin our guided tour of Treme, known as New Orleans' African American neighborhood.
+At the scheduled time, we'll meet at 718 N Rampart St for our guided tour of Treme, recognized as New Orleans' African American neighborhood.

-The tour includes visits to important sites such as St. Augustine's Church, the first black Catholic church in the United States.
-We will discuss how freedom in this neighborhood was impacted post-Civil War and cover the history of the Ku Klux Klan and its persecutions in the district.
+The tour will also include visits to key sites such as St. Augustine's Church, the first black Catholic church in the United States.
+We will discuss how the neighborhood's freedom was impacted post-Civil War, including the history of the Ku Klux Klan's influence in the area.

 Preise